strachowski/Swift-cfenv/README.md

 The code snippet above gets the binding host and port values through the [`ConfigurationManager`](#configurationmanager) object, which your Swift application creates and populates according to its needs (e.g. a JSON file, environment variables, etc.).
 Swift-cfenv queries the `ConfigurationManager` instance to obtain those configuration properties that pertain to Cloud Foundry.
 These values are then used for binding the server.
 Also, the URL value for the application (also obtained from configuration properties) can be used for logging purposes as shown above.

-This library simplifies accessing the configuration values provided by Cloud Foundry.
+The main purpose of this library is to simplify accessing the configuration values provided by Cloud Foundry.

 ## Running your application in Cloud Foundry vs. locally
 The following configuration properties are set when your application is running in Cloud Foundry as environment variables: